How to export WordPress metadata to Excel for inspection

 2. Look for phpMyAdmin and sign in.

 Typically, your web hosting company will provide a way for you to sign into phpMyAdmin.
-The credentials for phpMyAdmin are not the same as your WordPress credentials.
-They are different credentials for signing into the database directly outside of WordPress.
+The credentials for phpMyAdmin are not the same as your credentials for WordPress.

 3. Select the wp_postmeta table.